 Common AWG Gauge sizes

 Wire gauges come in a set of standard sizes you can choose from, depending on the amount of current you want it to carry, and the purpose it is going to serve.
-These sizes include:
+Common AWG Gauge sizes are:

 - 14-gauge wire.